 Common Sense Prep for City Moms

-Many people don’t really see the need to do some basic common sense prep work.
-I talk to friends on a regular basis who think we’re kind of nuts to even consider putting back some basic supplies.
-But if there is another ice storm (which we have experienced twice), hurricane, tornado or even just normal run of the mill thunderstorms and the power goes out, do we really want to have to wait on someone to come rescue us?
-Why should I make someone else come and bring me water or heat options when I can do a few things now to be prepared?
+Some people don’t really see the need to do some basic common sense prep work.
+I talk to friends on a regular basis who don’t think it’s necessary to store back basic supplies.
+But if there is another ice storm (which we have experienced twice), hurricane, tornado or even just normal run of the mill thunderstorms and the power goes out, do you really want to have to wait on someone to come rescue you?
+Why should we make someone else come and bring us water or heat options when we can do a few things now to be prepared?

 What Do You Need?

-Of course you need to have some food stored for emergencies, but what are some other common sense items that city moms should have on hand for emergencies?
+Two basic things you need to have stored back is basic food options and a few extra bottles of water.
+But what are some other common-sense items that city moms should have on hand for emergencies?

 - Diapers – if you have babies, you do NOT want to run out!

 - Formula or baby food (think about the types of food your baby/toddlers are eating/drinking.)

 - Heat Source (Adults can pile on the covers, but babies will need another way to stay warm.
 Do you have an option to keep your children warm?)